Use of Force

-INTERNATIONAL LEGAL POSITIVISM IN A POSTMODERN WORLD, Jean d'Aspremont and Jörg Kammerhofer, eds, Cambridge University Press, Forthcoming
+INTERNATIONAL LEGAL POSITIVISM IN A POSTMODERN WORLD, pp. 498-520, Jean d'Aspremont and Jörg Kammerhofer, eds, Cambridge University Press, 2014

 The paper assesses the legal regime governing recourse to force from the perspective of 'contemporary positivism'.
 It provides a basic introduction to positivist international law and its critique and charts how positivism, faced with decades of anti-positivist critique, has adjusted itself.
 More specifically, it analyses how in response to criticism, positivism has embraced a more 'liberal' approach to the identification of sources.